-- 1. Protective headgear (as defined by EFHKC General Rules) must be worn and properly fastened at all times when mounted. - 2.
+- 1. Protective headgear (as defined by <a href="https://https:/ - 2.
 Civilians: The following is compulsory: dark jacket, white or off-white breeches, white stock, white or light coloured gloves, long dark boots or boots and matching chaps, dark coloured headgear.
-If the weather conditions are such that the President of the Ground Jury permits the absence of jackets, the Athletes must be tidily presented with short- or long-sleeved white shirt and white stock or tie. - 3.
+If the weather conditions are such that the President of the Ground Jury permits the absence of jackets, the athlete must be tidily presented with short- or long-sleeved white shirt and white stock or tie. - 3.
 Military/police: may wear civil or service dress.
 Rules for protective headgear must be followed. - 4.
 Spurs.
 Spurs may be worn at all levels but are compulsory whenever a double bridle is used. - 7.1 Spurs must be made of metal and there must be a shank pointing directly back from the centre of the spur.
 The arms of the spur must be smooth and blunt.
-If rowels are used they must be blunt/smooth (no sharp edges) and free to rotate.
+If rowels are used they must be blunt/soomthsmooth (no sharp edges) and free to rotate.
 Metal spurs with round hard plastic knobs are allowed ("Impuls" spur).
-"Dummy" spurs with no shank are also allowed. - 5.
+"Dummy" spurs with no shank are also allowed. - 4.5.
 Earphones.
 Earphones and/or any other electronic communication devices are strictly prohibited whilst competing and such usage is penalized by elimination.
 Earphones or similar devices are permitted during training and warming-up.